Go to page content

 Overwork, which can result in stomach yang (active energy) deficiency, is an indirect cause of obesity.

 Spleen deficiency syndrome is a multi-system, multi-organ functional impairment.
-Furthermore, spleen qi deficiency, yin deficiency, and yang deficiency may also manifest as digestive tract disturbances.
+Furthermore, Spleen qi deficiency, yin deficiency, and yang deficiency may also manifest as digestive tract disturbances.

 Stomach yang deficiency is due to overwork, emotional disturbances, an irregular eating pattern, or internal injuries from overconsuming cold or chilled foods.
 As a result, this may cause a deficiency in the stomach.

 Common symptoms of spleen and stomach yang deficiencies include diarrhoea, fatigue, obesity, bloated stomach and facial swelling.
-These symptoms aside, you ma may also experience lack of strength, thin or weak pulse, coldness in stomach and limbs, soreness and weakness in the waist and knees, and a pale tongue with a white, greasy coating.
+These symptoms aside, you may also experience lack of strength, thin or weak pulse, coldness in the stomach and limbs, soreness and weakness in the waist and knees, and a pale tongue with a white, greasy coating.

 To do away with these deficiencies, you can consume foods or herbal ingredients like mutton, leeks and walnuts.
 Chinese yam, desert broomrape, pearl barley, and pine seeds are good choices too.
 These foods and ingredients work well in tonifying yang while also expelling cold and regulating blood circulation.

 A person’s cause of obesity relates directly to their specific body constitution.
-Hence, a better understanding of how to directly treat the problems linked to each body type is can help prevent excessive weight gain.
+Hence, a better understanding of how to directly treat the problems linked to each body type can help prevent excessive weight gain.

 This is an adaptation of an article, “5 Types of Body Constitution Prone to Obesity”, which first appeared on Eu Yan Sang website.